jtlabsio/mongo/readme.md

 ###### Operators

+(__note:__ to illustrate the concept for example purposes, the querystring samples shown below are not URL encoded, but should be under normal circumstances).

+*string bsonType*

 For `string` bsonType fields in the schema, the following operators can be leveraged with specific querystring hints:

 * `begins with` (i.e. `{ "name": { "regex": /^term/, "options": "i" } }`): `?filter[name]=term*`